Back to Top

 • Apply a small amount of beard oil

-• Massage oil into the skin, not just the hair
+• Massage oil into the skin first

-Stage 2: Short Beard (2–6 Weeks)
+Stage 2 — Short Beard (2–6 Weeks)

-Less itchy, still coarse, uneven growth
+What it feels like: Less itchy, still coarse, uneven growth

 Hair thickens and begins pulling moisture from the skin.
 Dryness becomes more noticeable.